 Frankenstein: Literature Analysis Questions

-1. Briefly summarize the plot of the novel you read, and explain how the narrative fulfills the author's purpose.
+1. Briefly summarize the plot of the novel you read, and explain how the

 The story opens on a man sending letters to his sister.
 He is on a trip in the Pacific Ocean for research when he finds a man among the ice in the northern part of the Pacific Ocean.
 This mysterious man captures the explorer's fascination, and this man seems very troubled, very mysterious, and very ill.
 This stranger, Victor Frankenstein, soon tells his life story to the explorer ( Robert Walton).
 Victor tells of his parents and childhood, especially of growing up with the lovely Elizabeth.
 Interested in science and alchemy from an early age he becomes deeply involved in learning about life and how it works.
 How to create it in fact.
 He isolates himself and creates a living being from his work after two years.
 However his creation turns out grotesque to a point he can't stand it, and runs away from the "monster" which he created.
 Victor is haunted by his creation, and eventually, the monster comes to kill his younger brother William.
 Another (Justine) takes the blame and is executed, further driving guilt into Victor.
 Victor and the monster finally meet and the monster tells his side of the story.
 The monster was very gentle at his core, not meaning any harm.
 He worked to understand English and to understand the troubles of the village folk, while understanding that they shunned him due to his physical appearance.
 Soon after he becomes literate and begins reading and understanding life.
 He finds a note from Victor left behind describing the content and horror in which he holds the monster.
 He simply asks for a mate and to be left in isolation.
 Victor agrees, but still disgusted by the monster destroys the making for his monster's mate leading the monster to vow revenge.
 A few more deaths pass by.
 On his wedding day the monster murders Victor's wife, leading Victor to vow revenge on the monster.
 Victor dies on the trip with Walton several days after telling the story, and Frankenstein comes to weep the loss of his creator.